falafeljan/website/README.md

 # Jan's Personal Website

 This is quite straightforward so far.
-Hit up Yarn with `yarn install`, with the following commands at your hand:
+Get all dependencies via `npm install`, with the following commands at your hand:

-* `yarn run build` Build all assets with Webpack.
+* `npm run build` Build all assets with Webpack.
-* `yarn run dev` Run the Webpack development server for local development.
+* `npm run dev` Run the Webpack development server for local development.
-* `yarn run test` Run tests, lint.
+* `npm test` Run tests, lint.

 ### Settings

-There are some settings to be supplied in the `settings.json` file.
-Currently, setting only the `email` key is provided.
-This key contains a Base64-encoded e-mail address.
+There are some settings to be supplied in the `.env` configuration file.
+Currently, only the email address key is provided.
+Create your own configuration by renaming `.env-example` and filling in the details.

 ### Deploying 🐳